-A lot of employers only consider hiring helpers with a finished contract with the belief that domestic helpers who broke their contract or are terminated are of worse quality.
-Is it true?
-Domestic helpers usually refer to themselves with one of the three contract statuses: “finished contract”, “break contract” and “terminated”.
-Apart from being a possible way to judge the quality of the helper, to the Immigration Department these three statuses also have significance.
+Domestic helpers usually refer to themselves with 1 of the 3 contract types: “finished contract”, “break contract” and “terminated”.
+Apart from being a possible way to judge the quality of the helper, to the Immigration Department, these 3 types also have significance.

 What are the differences between “finished contract”, “break contract” and “terminated”?

-The second type is those who had to go home because of emergency.
+- Those who had to go home because of an emergency.
 Some domestic helpers’ families have accidents in the helper’s home country, so the domestic helper has no choice but to break her contract in order to go home.

-The fourth type is those who might have colluded with the employment agency to take advantage of the employer.
-Some employment agencies encourage their domestic helpers to break the contract or misbehave to get terminated in order to get the employers to pay their agencies again to find a new domestic helper.
+- Those who might have colluded with the employment agency to take advantage of the employer.
+Some employment agencies encourage their domestic helpers to break the contract or misbehave to get terminated in order to get the employers to pay agencies again to find a new domestic helper.

 Terminated domestic helpers

-The third type is due to the change in the family’s financial situation.
-Some families can experience a sudden change in their financial situations, such as the breadwinner of the family loses his/her job or suddenly has to be hospitalized for a long time.
+- Change in the family’s financial situation.
+Some families can experience a sudden change in their financial situations, such as the breadwinner of the family loses his/her job or has to be hospitalized for a long time.
 In this case, they may not be able to afford to support the helper anymore.
 In that case, they are forced to terminate the helper too.

-The fourth type of termination occurs when the employer passes away, or when the person that the domestic helper was hired to care for passes away.
-It mostly happens in families where helpers take care of elderly.
+- The employer passes away, or when the person that the domestic helper was hired to care for passes away.
+It mostly happens in families where helpers take care of the elderly.
 In this case, the helper is not needed anymore, and she can be terminated “for reasons”.

-While inquiring about the reason of the end of the previous contract, remember to respect the domestic helper’s privacy.
-No matter which domestic helper you decide to hire, you will need to examine the domestic helper’s work safety at home.
+While inquiring about the reason for the end of the previous contract, remember to respect the domestic helper’s privacy.